 Things to Know Before You Go:

 - You can only buy 6 cookies per person.
-This is so they don’t run out quickly but to be honest, I don’t think you’ll need more than that because they’re huge cookies.
+This is so they don’t run out quickly but, to be honest, I don’t think you’ll need more than that because they’re huge cookies.
 In fact, they weigh around 1/2 lb each!

 - You can preorder cookies online at their East End Market location.
-This is the sure way to get your hands on Gideon’s Bakehouse items (especially if you have a favorite cookie flavor!).
+This is a sure way to get your hands on Gideon’s Bakehouse items (especially if you have a favorite cookie flavor!).
 Preorders are not available at the Disney Springs location.

 - If you plan to visit the location at Disney Springs know about the Virtual Queue.
-When it gets busy enough Gideon’s switches over from a traditional line to a “virtual queue” which allows visitors to shop, dine, or resume other activities in Disney Springs then once you get a return text you can come back to the regular line (approx. 15 minute wait).
+When it gets busy enough Gideon’s switches over from a traditional line to a “virtual queue” which allows visitors to shop, dine, or resume other activities in Disney Springs then once you get a return text you can come back to the regular line (approx. 15-minute wait).
 You can get added to the virtual queue by talking to the Gideon’s staff member who will come around to the line with an iPad to check you in.
 Read more here.